EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.6 - **Spawn Traps & Towny Jail Trapping**: Trapping players at ports, /t spawn, or /n spawn locations is prohibited, especially for the purpose of engaging in combat or killing them.
 This also includes /tpa trapping.

 ### Section 3.
 Griefing and Land Use
-3.1 - **Town and Wilderness Griefing**: Griefing claimed towns or wilderness areas, including lava casting and mass burning, is prohibited.
-However, lava casting and mass burning are permitted within your own town if done for a clear and genuine building purpose, subject to staff discretion.
+3.1 - **Town Proximity and Wilderness Protection**: Griefing the wilderness, including activities such as lava casting, mass burning, large-scale explosions, or similar destructive acts, is prohibited.
+This applies both to general wilderness areas and to the immediate wilderness surrounding another town’s claims to prevent harassment.
+Protection does not extend to unclaimed builds or infrastructure left in the wilderness, which may be removed or altered by other players.

 3.2 - **Land Claims**: Properly fill town claims without "spaghetti claiming."
 Claim blocking and starting "Anchor Towns" for disruptive purposes are not allowed.